AngelaJ34/Real-Estate-Web-Scraping/README.md

 # Overview

 The purpose behind this project is to scrape the National Weather Service website is to extract information such as weekly forecast, weather, elements , and other details without any unique identifiers.
 In doing so allows the user to experiment with the various parameters within the dataset csv file.
+What story this data tells is that prediciting the various types of weather patterns that are likely to occur throughout the week.

 # Website Source